Supplies you will need:

 - brown paper

-This is how I punched the holes in my paper plates so we could lace them all together.
+1. Start by punching the holes in your 3 small paper plates for lacing.
+Below is a picture of how I punched the holes in my paper plates so we could lace them all together.
 I put all three paper plates together when punching them so they would line up perfectly.
-We used the small size paper plates for this activity.

-Since Lila is a toddler, I helped her lace her plates together and I put dots of glue on the plates for her to add all of the pieces herself.
+Since my youngest is a toddler, I guided her in lacing her plates together and I put dots of glue on the plates for her to add all of the pieces herself.
 I also helped her hold the marker to guide her in drawing the smile on her snowman.
-This is only her second project but if you have a toddler who regularly crafts, I'm sure all of this would be simple for them.
+This is only her second project but if you have a toddler who regularly crafts, I’m sure all of this would be simple for them.

-I love seeing the different personalities of my kids' snowmen.
-Luke wasn't happy with how his original smile turned out on his snowman so he decided to make his the "abominable snowman".
+I love seeing the different personalities of my kids’ snowmen.
+My 5 year old wasn’t happy with how his original smile turned out on his snowman so he decided to make his the “abominable snowman”.
 Haha!

 and Snowmen at Christmas

 by Caralyn Buehner and illustrated by Mark Buehner.
 Definitely must-reads for this time of the year!

 More Snowman Crafts on I Heart Crafty Things: